alexallmont/pydiffsol/docs/bench/robertson_ode.rst

 Robertson ODE Benchmark
 =======================

-This is a benchmark on a stiff ODE system, using the classic testcase, the Robertson (1966) problem, which models the  kinetics of an autocatalytic reaction.
-This testscase can be written as an ODE given by the following set of equations:
+This is a benchmark on a stiff ODE system, using the classic test case, the Robertson (1966) problem, which models the kinetics of an autocatalytic reaction.
+This test case can be written as an ODE given by the following set of equations:

 .. math::
    :nowrap: